openedx/edx-platform/README.md

 Normally the django admin interface and the site's debug toolbar are only active during local operation.
-To use these, specifically forward one of VM's localhost ports to your computer.
+To use these, explicitly forward one of VM's localhost ports to your computer.
 To do this, login to the VM like this:

 ```